The following information is provided with our compliments.

 - LA is measured against the capital value of the pension benefits at the time they are first taken.

-- LA charge is 55% if funds exceeding the LA are taken as a lump sum, or 25% if they are taken as income.
+- LA charge is 55% if funds exceeding the LA are taken as a lump sum, or 25% if the benefits are taken as income.

 - MPAA replaces AA where taxpayer has started to take taxable income from a defined contribution scheme.
 There is no carry forward of unused MPAA.

 - An individual is eligible to draw the state retirement pension when he or she reaches State Pension Age (SPA).
-This currently varies for men and women, but for younger people the SPA is gradually increasing to 68.
+From 2019, the State Pension age will increase for both men and women, reaching 66 by October 2020.
+Thereafter, it will gradually increase to 68.

 - Individuals who reach SPA on or after 6 April 2016 receive the new state pension, which replaced the old state pension, the second state pension and pension credit.